ryan-linehan/godot_input_icons/README.md

   - Supports keyboard modifiers for any combination of keys that can be registered in the input map
   - Integration with input_helper  [TODO: link input_helper ]
     (TODO: Create readme section for integration details - include info about 'device index' support)
+  - Input remapper example (requires input_helper_adapter enablement)

 ## In Progress

-- Input remapper demo project + UI example (requires input_helper_adapter enablement)
 - Complete TODOs or move into planned / future
 - Update all code so that it is statically typed
 - Rename plugin to match input_helper's naming convention